Saharsh-Sinha-Portfolio/SQL/Interview Questions/Basic Interview.md

 # SQL Questions

 #### What is SQL and how is it used?
-SQL Stands for Structured Query Language and is used to obtain and report/present data from various tables.
-The specific syntax followed is called SQL query as it queries the columns in a database to get specific information.
+SQL Stands for Structured Query Language and is used to fetch and report data from various tables in a database.
+The syntax followed is called an SQL query as it queries the columns in a database.

 #### What are the different types of SQL commands?
 #### What is a primary key and why is it important?